Docs · Account

 Three concepts to keep straight:

-• EventA performance datapoint POSTed by a deployed agent.
+- EventA performance datapoint POSTed by a deployed agent.
 Call answered, lead captured, appointment booked, message sent, message received, quote sent, or custom.
-Optional value_cents for revenue events drives the ROI rollup.
+Reports speak in concrete agent activity, not revenue.

 Walkthrough